Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the French car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Volkswagen offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Volkswagen being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
 All together, there's not much more to say, in this case I wouldn't even consider anything but Volkswagen.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Follow us